TinyNova/elasticulize-cli/README.md

 This file should remain in your root folder.
 All commands should be performed in your root folder where this file resides.

 Elasticulize will use `process.env.NODE_ENV` to determine which handle in your config file to load.
 It defaults to 'development'.
+Alternatively, you can use the `--env` argument to pass a handle when executing migrations.

 ### cluster:migrate
+(Optional): `--env environment-name`
 Runs all migrations from the current version of the cluster.
 Will create an index called `version` to store the current state of the cluster if it doesnt exist.

 **!NOTE!**  *Migrations are non transactional.
 If your migration fails half way through, you can end up in a bad state which not only sucks, it is sometimes very hard to correct.
 This is a limitation due to the nature of elasticsearch not having transactional functionality like a relational database.*